Home Preservation & Repair – Qualify & Apply

 Willingness to Partner

 When selected, you become a partner with Habitat for Humanity.
-Homeowners participate in the repair of their home by completing up to 20 hours of sweat equity, depending on the size of the project.
+Homeowners participate in the repair of their home by completing up to 12 hours of sweat equity, depending on the size and type of the project.
 We ask that homeowners work alongside our volunteers if they are physically able.
 If not, participants will have other sweat equity options.

 Home must be in need of repair.
-You and your family will be considered if your household gross income less than the amounts below.
-These are 2018 guidelines and will be updated soon.
+You and your family will be considered if your household gross income is less than the 2018 guidelines below by household size .

 Apply for Habitat’s home preservation and repair programs:

-To apply please download the instructions and application below.
+To apply please download the information and application below.
 For questions, please contact Nancy Williams, Partner Services Director, at 417-829-4001 x 105.